davidedisomma/index-benchmark/README.txt

 4 - run-indexing: it creates Apache Lucene index from database content using hibernate-search library.

+5 - create-hibernate-config: it creates hibernate.cfg.xml and hibernatesearch-infinispan.cfg.xml configuration files using the content of db.properties file.

-5 - clean: it cleans the environment.
+6 - clean: it cleans the environment.
 In particular it deletes the reference wikipedia dump and mwdumper.jar library
 	and get and apply the database schema.
 	Before to do this, it asks confirmation to the user.
 If you do not want to be asked for confirmation, you have to add 'database.autoclenaup=n' property to db.properties file.